 In a comprehensive year-long study program with renowned Jewish studies scholars,the Christian Leadership Initiative (CLI) is run in partnership with the American Jewish Committee.

 CLI fellows represent an ecumenical cross section of elite Christian denominational and institutional leadership in North America, including clergy and laity from academic institutions and religious organizations, parishes, and dioceses.

 The curriculum, uniquely shaped for Christian leaders, focuses on central ideas of Judaism in the areas of ethics, faith, and politics, canonical Jewish texts, the challenges of modernity and the State of Israel, diverse ideologies and religious practices of contemporary world Jewry, intellectual foundations of religious pluralism and interreligious studies, and practical methods for Christian engagement with Jews.

 The program, conducted over 13 months, comprises year-round long-distance learning and two 10-day seminars held in Jerusalem in consecutive summers.
 The Jerusalem seminars enable fellows to encounter Jewish life in Israel and facilitates encounters with Israelis of different backgrounds who represent diversity and challenges inherent in modern Judaism.

-Participants selected for Christian Leadership Initiative receive a full fellowship that covers travel, lodging and instructional costs related to participation.
+Participants selected for the Christian Leadership Initiative receive a full fellowship for the program that includes travel and lodging.